nix-community/nixpkgs-wayland/README.md

 #### Updating all packages

-(Note, this currently only supports the repos hosted on GitHub.
-I need to switch to something else that more intelligently caches the checkouts and pulls and checks for updates, rather than hitting an API that won't work for SourceHut/Gitlab.
-However, the script should tell you at the end which repos (might) need manual updates.)

 * `./update.sh`:
   * updates `pkgs/<pkg>/metadata.nix` with the latest commit+hash for each package
   * updates `nixpkgs/<channel>/metadata.nix` per the upstream channel
-  * calls `nix-build build.nix -A nixosUnstable` to build all packages against `nixos-unstable`
-  * calls `nix-build build.nix -A nixpkgsUnstable` to build all packages against `nixpkgs-unstable`
+  * calls `nix-build build.nix -A all` to build all packages against both channels
   * pushes to [nixpkgs-wayland on cachix](https://nixpkgs-wayland.cachix.org)

+Note: in some cases, you may need to manually update `cargoSha256` as well.